 Manzushir monastery

-The architecture of Manzushir Monastery reflected traditional Mongolian and Tibetan Buddhist styles.
+The architecture of Manzushir Monastery reflected traditional Mongolian and Tibetan Buddhist styles, particularly on the south side .
 The complex included a main temple, several smaller temples, stupas, and other structures.

 The monastery’s buildings were constructed from locally sourced materials, including wood and stone, and featured ornate decorations and symbols representing Buddhist cosmology and philosophy.